YYx00xZZ/go-ethereum/README.md

 3. Run `kubectl apply -f .` to deploy the app;
 4. Use `kubectl port-forward` to access the deployment if needed;

+### Blockscout
+Everything is moved inside `docker-compose` dir.

+I've reused the configs from the official repo but added geth with my image (latest).
+When I search the address of the developer account that Geth creates by default I get a result.
+If I search the contract address after deploying it again I am getting a result.

 ---